You Can Help!

 It is preferable not to have the Apple IIGS border included with the screen grab.

 However you make screen grabs, what’s also very important is how you save them: NEVER SAVE THEM AS JPEGs!
 Save them as GIF or 8-bit PNG files – these formats might only support limited colour palettes, but that’s perfect for IIGS screen grabs!
-And they use loss-less compression, so you don’t get any nasty compression artefacts that JPG leaves!
+Also, they use loss-less compression, so you don’t get any nasty compression artefacts that JPG leaves!

 When you've got a collection of screen grabs assembled, archive them as a .zip file and upload that single file.
 Please be patient after pressing the submit button; as an example, it may take 2 or 3 minutes to upload 5 megabytes of data.
 Upon successful completion of the upload, the site will give you a 'Thank You' message for confirmation.